 “As we have seen in past years, the report will be reflective of an overrepresentation of males being caught in situations they are not prepared for or undertaking risky behaviour.

 “I would strongly suggest that at all times, but particularly in these conditions, you understand your limits.

 “People are strongly urged to check BeachSafe and understand your limitations if you do decide to take to the water.”

 Surf Life Saving NSW club call-out teams, Duty Officers and surf rescue assets are on standby to respond to critical coastal incidents, despite it being off-season.

 - Avoid rock fishing and water activities on exposed beaches/rock-shelves

-- Only swim at patrolled beaches, between the red & yellow flags.
-See BeachSafe for patrolled locations/times
+- Only swim at patrolled beaches, between the red and yellow flags.
+See the Beachsafe Website for patrolled locations/times

 - Check the official Bureau of Meteorology (BOM) forecast before undertaking rock fishing and water activities

 - Boaties should seek advice from Marine Rescue NSW and always wear a lifejacket

 - If witnessing an in-water emergency dial Triple Zero (000) – Police.